SilkRose/Pony/stories/deternal/deternal.md

 ***

 Twilight woke up in a hospital bed for the second time after a friend's death.
 Pinkie was once again asleep next to her.
-This time, she was fully on the bed, lying next to Twilight.
+This time, she lay beside Twilight.

 Twilight put a hoof over Pinkie, trying to wake her.